CedarEDA/GF180MCUPDK.jl/README.md

-## Sky130 PDK for Cedar
+## GF180MCU PDK for Cedar

 <a href="https://help.juliahub.com/gf180mcu/dev/"><img src='https://img.shields.io/badge/docs-dev-blue.svg'/></a>

-This package redistributes the Skywater 130nm PDK (as distributed by https://github.com/RTimothyEdwards/open_pdks) for use with Cedar.
+This package redistributes the Global Foundries 180nm PDK (as distributed by https://github.com/RTimothyEdwards/open_pdks) for use with Cedar.

 ## Usage